 Benefits of Counselling

 There are many positive aspects of having Counselling.
 It often helps to simply be able talk to someone.
-Sometimes the benefit is just to set time aside for yourself.
+Sometimes the benefit is more about just to set time aside for your own self-care.
 You may also find gains in self awareness and understanding, as well as growing in confidence and self esteem.

 You may feel a sense of release, too, as you find resolutions to troubling questions.
 Letting go of old beliefs and patterns of behaviour that not longer serve you is liberating.
 After my personal counselling sessions I usually find clarity in my thinking, and an improved sense of well-being and self-empowerment.

 If you feel that something is troubling you, there is no shame in asking for help.
-Our mental health is just as important as our physical health.
+Your mental health is just as important as your physical health.